parallelchain-io/pchain-sdk/README.md

 Contract methods can accept parameters (included in a Call command in the `arguments` field) and return values (included in a command receipt in the `return_value` field).
 For example, the `eat_food` method in the above example accepts a single parameter (of type `DogFood`) and returns a single value (of type `Bark`).

-Minimally, in order for a method's function signature to be valid, all arguments must implement [`BorshDeserialize`](https://docs.rs/borsh/latest/borsh/de/trait.BorshDeserialize.html), and all return values must implement `BorshSerialize`.
+Minimally, in order for a method's function signature to be valid, all arguments must implement `BorshDeserialize`, and all return values must implement `BorshSerialize`.

-In practice, however, arguments should also implement `BorshSerialize`, and return values should also implement `BorshDeserialize`, because, respectively:
+In practice, however, arguments should also implement `BorshSerialize`, and return values should also implement `BorshDeserialize`, because respectively:
 - The `arguments` field of the Call command has type `Option<Vec<Vec<u8>>>`, so each non-self method argument has to be borsh-serialized into `Vec<u8>` in order to be placed in a Call command.
 - The `return_value` field of a command receipt has type `Vec<u8>`, so code consuming the return value must be able deserialize the bytes vector into the specific return value type in order to do anything really useful on it.